 Incidentally, Bran falling from the tower also parallels the 1244 death of Welsh prince, Gruffydd ap Llywelyn Fawr, who plunged 90 feet (27 meters) to his death at the Tower of London.
 Gruffydd tried to escape from his top floor apartment where he was imprisoned at the White Tower by shimming down a make-shift rope made of sheets.
 Unlike Bran, however, he died a terrible death.
 When the Yeoman of the Guard, found his body the next morning — his head and neck were crushed between his shoulders.

 The next day, Catelyn visits the tower from which Bran fell and discovers a blonde hair, which makes her suspect the Lannisters tried to murder Bran.
-Choosing a measured approach over war, Catelyn journeys to King’s Landing to tell Ned what she has learned.
+Choosing a measured approach over war, Catelyn journeys to King’s Landing to tell Ned what she has discovered.
 While at Littlefinger’s brothel, she learns that the assassin had Tyrion Lannister’s dagger.

 |Images: © HBO|